 Can I choose which chemical test I can take?

 In California, the preferred options are typically the breath and blood tests for determining intoxication levels.
 If a breath or blood sample is unavailable, or if there is a suspicion of drug use, a urine test may be administered as an alternative.
 It's worth noting that some officers may not inform suspects that they have the option to undergo a blood test even after providing a breath sample.

 Blood tests are the most accurate of the chemical tests.
 The technology used in the breathalyzer is known for its flaws and errors that create inaccurate test results.
 The urine test is the least accurate of the choices.

 If I am not advised of my Miranda warning by the officer, can my case be dismissed?

-Your case cannot be dismissed for this reason.
-While police officers are required to advise you of the 5th Amendment, it does not have to take place until after an arrest have taken place.
-This obligation is sometimes overlooked by the arresting officer.
+Your case cannot be dismissed on this basis.
+Although police officers are obligated to inform you of the 5th Amendment, this requirement may not occur until after an arrest has been made.
+Unfortunately, this obligation is occasionally overlooked by the arresting officer.

-Similar situations occur when the suspect is not informed of their rights with chemical testing.
-There is an implied consent law in California which deals with a suspect’s legal requirement to consent to a chemical test and penalties if the suspect refuses.
-This is regulation the suspect must be aware of as it can affect the length of suspension of their driver’s license.
+Similar issues arise when suspects are not apprised of their rights regarding chemical testing.
+California has an implied consent law that addresses a suspect's legal obligation to consent to a chemical test and outlines penalties for refusal.
+It's crucial for the suspect to be aware of this regulation, as it can impact the duration of the suspension of their driver's license.

 What offenses can I be charged with?